jon-harper/jon-harper.github.io/docs/abs/about.md

 Pre-consumer ABS recycling is performed, but ABS recycling is not generally available to consumers.

-[^a3]:
-    For this reason, properties of ABS and many other plastics (density, etc.) are often given within a range.

 [^a2]: TPU is a large family of polymers with equally mechanical properties.
 Most TPU sold as filament is flexible and has a Shore A hardness of 90-95.
 Flexibile filament imposes unique requirements that are outside the scope of this article.

 [^a4]: Without significant modification.